Karen Stokes, PhD

 Research

-- The most recent project is centered around the fact that sickle cell disease causes inflammation, and inflammatory cells such as neutrophils may in turn promote the thrombotic complications of sickle cells disease, for example stroke.
-Thus, we are investigating the role of neutrophil-derived reactive oxygen species in cerebral thrombosis
+The first project is centered around the fact that sickle cell disease causes inflammation, and inflammatory cells may in turn promote the thrombotic complications of sickle cells disease, for example stroke.
+Thus, we have developed new protocols to measure the interactions between red blood cells, platelets and leukocytes in the circulation, and are investigating how reactive oxygen species and aggregation between different cells in the blood contribute to cerebral thrombosis.

 Staff